 11. Place the sealed vegan cheesy potato and bacon pierogi on a plate.
 While you’re working on filling the pierogi, get a large, deep pot of water boiling.
 Keep filling and sealing pierogi until all of them are done.

 12. Once the pot comes to a rapid boil, place 5-6 pierogi in a strainer, and lower it into pot.
 Then, use a spatula to very gently loosen them off the bottom of the strainer (sometimes, they like to stick!).

 13. Boil for 2-3 minutes or until the pierogi float to the top.
 Immediately remove strainer full of pierogi from the pot.

-14. Serve them right out of the boiling water, or pop them into a skillet and pan-fry them with vegan butter.
+14. Serve these vegan cheesy potato and bacon pierogi right out of the boiling water, or after boiling, pop them into a skillet and pan-fry them with vegan butter.
 Enjoy with vegan sour cream and sliced green onions, or your favorite pierogi toppings.